 Pollinator Pathmaker is an ongoing project for Ginsberg, who has worked with horticulturalists at the Eden Project, Cornwall and pollinator experts to curate a database of plants that suit different pollinators and are suitable for specific locations.
 Once the conditions of the Kensington Gardens site were agreed, Ginsberg’s custom-built computer algorithm created a planting design to support the maximum number of pollinator species possible.
 The patterns that emerged offer pollinators including bees, moths, ants, wasps and beetles habitat, space to forage as they appear over the year, and arrangements which suit different pollinating styles..

 In addition to the garden itself, Pollinator Pathmaker also exists as a new website through which anyone can ask the same algorithm to create their own garden design.
 To find out how you can support declining pollinator populations in the UK by planting an artwork for insects, visit pollinator.art.

 About Pompeii Commitment.
 Archaeological Matters

-The Archaeological Park of Pompeii, Italy and Serpentine’s Back to Earth project have teamed up in the context of Pompeii’s first contemporary art programme, Pompeii Commitment.
-Archaeological Matters, inviting three artists involved in the Serpentine’s Back to Earth project to share insights from their ongoing research which intersects with questions connected to archaeology, archaeobotany and archaeozoology.
+Pompeii Commitment.
+Archaeological Matters is the first contemporary art programme initiated by the Archaeological Park of Pompeii.
+Within this context, the Archaeological Park and Serpentine’s Back to Earth team invited three artists involved in Back to Earth to share insights from ongoing research that intersects with questions connected to archaeology, archaeobotany and archaeozoology.

 About Alexandra Daisy Ginsberg